SGaniyat/Capstone-Project---Customer-Data/README.md

 <li> Import your file by Right click on your Database created and select task and click Import Flat file. follow the prompt accordingly to import your file.</li>
 </ol>

+1.Customer Data table
 ```SQL
  select*from [dbo].[LITA_CApstones Customerdata].
  ```
 ![Customer Data table](https://github.com/SGaniyat/Capstone-Project---Customer-Data/blob/2bab10a2b8ccb952bdb7d700529550198da4b0b3/Customer%20table.png)

+2.Retrieve the total number of customers from each region
 ```SQL
  Select Region, Sum(customerID) as TotalCustomer_Region from [dbo].[LITA_CApstones Customerdata]
 Group by Region
  ```
 ![Retrieve the total number of customers from each region](https://github.com/SGaniyat/Capstone-Project---Customer-Data/blob/2bab10a2b8ccb952bdb7d700529550198da4b0b3/CustomerID%20by%20Region.png)

+3.find the most popular subscription type by the number of customers
 ```SQL
 Select SubscriptionType, Sum(customerID) as HighestSubcription_Region from [dbo].[LITA_CApstones Customerdata]
 Group by SubscriptionType